easedup/acv9/curriculum/hass-history/year-10.md

 the significant events, individuals and groups in the women’s movement in Australia, and how they have changed the role and status of women

 **Elaborations**
-*  <p>investigating events connected to the changing roles and rights of women in the workforce since 1945 such as the repeal of the “marriage bar”, the <em>Sex Discrimination Act 1984</em>, the changing nature of participation in employment and the gender pay gap</p>
+*  investigating events connected to the changing roles and rights of women in the workforce since 1945 such as the repeal of the “marriage bar”, the *Sex Discrimination Act 1984*, the changing nature of participation in employment and the gender pay gap
 *  examining the contributions of significant female leaders in Australian public life; for example, political leaders and activists, social reformers, sporting identities, artists and entertainers

 ##### AC9HH10K13 {#ac9hh10k13}